Bheem-Works/V-Text-Editor/readme.md

 --- Having a problem witht the undo and the redo.
 We have to track the previous positions and the current positions and switch between it.
 --- How to do change that?

+--- Work flow of the undo and the redo....;